tanyaclement/cpcda18.github.io/index.md

 **[Canvas](https://utexas.instructure.com/courses/1216881/files/folder/Week_1)**

--   Nick Montfort (2016) “Why Program?”
-In *Exploratory Programming for the Arts and Humanities*, 267–77.
-Cambridge, MA: The MIT Press.

 -  Piper, Andrew.
 "There will be Numbers." *Journal of Cultural Analytics* 1, no. 1 (May 23, 2016). [http://culturalanalytics.org/2016/05/there-will-be-numbers/](http://culturalanalytics.org/2016/05/there-will-be-numbers/)

--   danah boyd & Kate Crawford (2012) "Critical Questions for Big Data," *Information, Communication & Society*, 15:5, 662-679.
+-  Bod, Rens.
+"Introduction: the Quest for Principles and Patterns."
+A New History of the Humanities: The Search for Principles and Patterns from Antiquity to the Present.
+Oxford University Press, 2013, pp. 1 - 12.You must be logged in as a UT student to retrieve this text: [http://catalog.lib.utexas.edu/record=b8902003~S29](http://catalog.lib.utexas.edu/record=b8902003~S29)

 ##### [▸ In-class outline](week-01.md)